bsmith89/blog/content/Education/python-lesson-balance.md

     [030f3fbd30](https://github.com/swcarpentry/python-novice-inflammation/tree/030f3fbd3006cea06e42bbd14a62ddb33098b9f6)

 However, this post is about how we can do better.
-My primary criticism for this lesson focuses on the first section:
+My primary criticism focuses on the first section:
 ["Analyzing Patient Data"][inflammation-lesson-numpy].
 The approach here falls towards the motivation-first extreme.
 Learners are shown how one might go from raw data in a CSV to heatmaps